sijms/go-ora/README.md

 >
 > you can also pass an array of tagged structure to do same thing.
 > complete code for bulk-insert/merge can be found in [examples/merge](https://github.com/sijms/go-ora/blob/master/examples/merge/main.go)
+>
+> from version 2.8.24 bulk update/delete also supported

 * ### Oracle Objects (user defined types)
 > * Created inside oracle using `create type`